 Liquidity Analysis:

-Liquidity analysis focuses on assessing a company’s ability to meet its short-term financial obligations promptly.
+Liquidity analysis assesses a company’s ability to meet its short-term financial obligations promptly.
 It involves analyzing liquidity ratios, which provide insights into the company’s liquidity position and ability to cover short-term liabilities.
 Here are two key liquidity ratios:

-1. Current Ratio: The ability of the business to pay short-term obligations with its current assets is shown by the current ratio, which evaluates current assets to current liabilities.
-A ratio greater than one suggests that the business has a favorable liquidity situation because it can cover its present liabilities with its current assets.
+1. Current Ratio: The current ratio, which evaluates current assets to current liabilities, shows the business’s ability to pay short-term obligations with its current assets.
+A ratio greater than one suggests the company has a favorable liquidity situation because it can cover its current liabilities with its current assets.

 2. Quick Ratio (Acid-Test Ratio): The quick ratio measures the company’s ability to meet short-term liabilities using its most liquid assets, excluding inventory.
 It considers only cash, cash equivalents, and accounts receivable as current assets.
 A higher quick ratio indicates better liquidity and a lower default risk on short-term obligations.